ibrahimethemhamamci/CT-CLIP/text_classifier/README.md

 ## Inference

-Adjust the file paths within the infernece script to point to "test_all.csv" (which contains all accessions and reports) and "text_transformer_model.pth" for your downloaded dataset and model.
+Adjust the file paths within the infernece script to point to `test_all.csv` (which contains all accessions and reports) and `text_transformer_model.pth` for your downloaded dataset and model.
 Subsequently, execute the following command:

 ```bash
 $ python infer.py